miharyjoe/miharyjoe/README.md

 <div id="quote" align="center">
   <summary>Quote of the Day</summary>
   <p>
-    “Going in one more round when you don’t think you can.
-That’s what makes all the difference in your life.”  –  Rocky Balboa
+    “Stopping at third adds no more to the score than striking out.
+It doesn’t matter how well you start if you fail to finish.”  –  Billy Sunday
   </p>
 </div>